 TETON Sports Mountain Adventurer 4000 Backpack

-Your bedding can consist of sleeping bag or a hammock.
+Your bedding can consist of a sleeping bag or a hammock.
 If you are sleeping on the ground you may want to consider using a sleeping pad.
 The sleeping bag should be a multi-seasonal bag, which will be good for all types of weather conditions.
 Temperatures can change very quickly when you are in the wilderness or mountains.

-Northstar Tactical Coretech Multi Layer Core Sleeping Bag
+Northstar Tactical Coretech Multi-Layer Core Sleeping Bag

 Eating well in the wilderness will give your body energy to perform.
 Depending on your situation, you may have packed in all of your food or you may hunt and forage for some.
 You should have a diverse cook set for your camp.
-A water bottle is another key component to your cook set.
-You can use a large Nalgene bottle for transporting your filtered or boiled water, that can be used for cooking and staying hydrated.
-Whether you plan on cooking over a fire or on portable stove, having a multi-purpose cook set is key.
+A water bottle is another key component of your cook set.
+You can use a large Nalgene bottle for transporting your filtered or boiled water, which can be used for cooking and staying hydrated.
+Whether you plan on cooking over a fire or on a portable stove, having a multi-purpose cook set is key.

 Texsport Black Ice The Scouter 5 pc

 - The cook set nest together into a compact package for transport